noornee/lex/README.md

 ## Is Lex Free to Use?
 Do I need to pay to use Lex?

-**Lex is, and always will be open source, and free to use either commerically, and/or privately, for as long as the origin of the software is not misrepresented.**
+**Lex is, and always will be open source, and free to use either commercially, and/or privately, as long as the origin of the software is not misrepresented.**

 For more information, refer to the [LICENSE](https://github.com/cmd777/lex/blob/main/LICENSE).